google/copybara/docs/reference.md

 ## Changes

 Data about the set of changes that are being migrated.
-Each change includes information like: original author, change message, labels, etc. You receive this as a field in TransformWork object for used defined transformations
+Each change includes information like: original author, change message, labels, etc. You receive this as a field in TransformWork object for user defined transformations

 #### Fields: